dobanisola-scottlogic/scenario-2-20250908-135729/contestant/README.md

 **_Project Settings &rarr; Project &rarr; New... &rarr; JDK_**, and navigate to the `<project_root_dir>/tools/jdk/<jdk_name>` folder.

-If you **_Open_** the repostory's root folder as a new project, it should detect Gradle and start the import wizard automatically.
+Now, if you **_Open..._** this repostory's root folder as an existing project, IntelliJ should detect Gradle and start the import wizard automatically.
+**You shouldn't create a "new project" in IntelliJ, as this will fail to put required libraries on your classpath.**

 ## Building & Running